Moon On The Water - Where a Simple Life Comes Together

 French Restaurant – Como de Mer - good food, amusing waiter!

-Sadly the very very best food, wine and ambience is on our veranda at our Long Table.
+Sadly, the very, very best food, wine, and ambience are on our veranda at our Long Table.

 GETTING CONNECTED:

-3G Data cards are available at the Market, they’re cheap but WiFi rates are quite expensive considering that we used 6 GIGS in no less than 3 weeks!
-Maybe a Gig in Mozambique and a Gig in the rest of the world isn’t quite the same thing!
-Also be very specific and reiterate DATA!
+3G data cards are available at the market; they’re cheap, but Wi-Fi rates are quite expensive, considering we used 6 GIGS in no less than 3 weeks!
+Maybe a Gig in Mozambique and a Gig in the rest of the world aren’t quite the same thing!
+Also, be very specific and reiterate DATA!

-A few of the restaurants, Hotels etc., have free WiFi access just ask for the code.
+A few restaurants, hotels, and other places offer free Wi-Fi; ask for the code.

 DISAPPOINTED:

-Dino’s – no service, such a shame as it’s such a landmark, hopefully all will be well in the not too distant future.
+Dino’s – no service, such a shame as it’s such a landmark, hopefully all will be well in the not-

 Casa Na Praia – no service